scrubbbbs/cbird/readme.md

 Links are ignored by default.
 To follow links use `-i.links 1`

 Duplicate inodes (hard links, symbolic links, etc) are not followed by default.
-If there are duplicate inodes in the tree, the first inode in breadth-first traversal (closest to root) is indexed.
+If there are duplicate inodes in the tree, the first inode in breadth-first traversal is indexed.
 To follow all inodes, for example to find hard links, use `-i.dups 1`.

 The index stores relative paths (to the indexed/root path), this makes the index stable if the parent directory or mount point changes.
 If a path contains links, or is a link, it is stored as-is; which may be less stable than the link target.
 To store the resolved links instead, use `i.resolve 1`.
-This is only possible if the link target is a child of the root.
+This is only possible if the link target is a child of the index root.

 Note that cbird does not not prevent broken links from occurring, the link check is temporary during the index update.